Metastability exchange optical pumping of $^3$He at low pressure and high magnetic field: Introduction

 \section{Introduction}

 Nuclear spin-polarized $^3$He is a powerful effective polarized neutron target which plays a significant role in the studies on neutron spin structure.
-Spin-polarized $^3$He gas targets have been successfully implemented in scattering experiments at MIT-Bates~\cite{Jones:1993hg}, SLAC~\cite{Johnson:1994cq}, DESY~\cite{DeSchepper:1998gc}, Mainz~\cite{Krimmer:2009zz}, HIGS~\cite{Kramer:2007zzb} and JLab~\cite{Singh:2010} using either the metastability exchange optical pumping (MEOP)~\cite{Colegrove:1960} or the spin exchange optical pumping (SEOP)~\cite{Bouchiat:1960dsd} technique.
-The MEOP approach utilizes 1083-nm circularly polarized laser light to produce nuclear polarization in metastable-state $^3$He atoms via optical pumping and hyperfine coupling.
+During the last three decades, spin-polarized $^3$He gas targets have been well developed using optical pumping techniques~\cite{Colegrove:1960,Bouchiat:1960dsd} and successfully implemented in scattering experiments at MIT-Bates~\cite{Jones:1993hg}, SLAC~\cite{Johnson:1994cq}, DESY~\cite{DeSchepper:1998gc}, Mainz~\cite{Krimmer:2009zz}, HIGS~\cite{Kramer:2007zzb} and JLab~\cite{Singh:2010} to study the fundamental quark and gluon dynamics inside the nucleon and nucleus.
+The metastability exchange optical pumping (MEOP) technique utilizes 1083-nm circularly polarized laser light to produce nuclear polarization in metastable-state $^3$He atoms via optical pumping and hyperfine coupling.
 The polarization is then transferred to the ground-state $^3$He nuclei through metastability-exchange collisions.
-As MEOP is performed at mbar-scale pressure and room temperature, usually the low-temperature~\cite{Milner:1989} or compression~\cite{Eckert:1992} technique is used to increase the target thickness.
-The SEOP method involves a mixture of alkali-metal atoms with $^3$He gas where the alkali atoms are optically pumped with 795-nm laser light and the electronic polarization is passed onto $^3$He nuclei via spin-exchange collisions.
-SEOP operates at higher pressures, typically bar scale, and therefore is more favorable in high-luminosity scattering experiments.
-See comprehensive reviews on optical pumping techniques of polarized $^3$He in~\cite{Walker:1997zzc,Batz:2011,Gentile:2016uud}.
-Both aforementioned techniques are normally performed in low magnetic fields (on the order of $10^{-3}$ T).
-At higher fields, SEOP fails for the increased wall relaxation and MEOP was considered to be less efficient due to weakened hyperfine coupling, largely limiting the implementation of polarized $^3$He in high-field experimental apparatus.
+The double-cell polarized $^3$He target designed and built by Caltech~\cite{Milner:1989} was the first MEOP target developed for electron scattering experiments, and was used in the MIT-Bates 88-02 experiment to carry out the first measurement of spin-dependent electron scattering from the $^3$He nucleus.
+In this target, $^3$He was polarized at low field using the MEOP technique in a room-temperature pumping cell and then diffused into a cold (below 20\,K) target cell to enhance the gas density as MEOP takes place in low pressures of a few mbar.
+Typical in-beam nuclear polarizations of 30--40\% and a target thickness of $\sim$$10^{19}$ nuclei/cm$^2$ had been proven without significant depolarization from the relativistic electron beam currents up to 40 μA~\cite{Jones:1993hg,Gao:1994ud}.
+The effects of gas pressure, temperature and wall relaxation had also been systematically studied~\cite{Jones thesis, Gao thesis}.